In this document

 AC losses

-AC losses in a PV power plant occur in the AC cabling and combiner boxes, affecting the transmission of electricity from the inverters to the grid connection point.
+AC losses in an energy system occur in the AC cabling and combiner boxes, affecting the transmission of electricity from the inverters to the grid connection point.

 Calculation of AC losses